Liouville hypersurfaces and connect sum cobordisms: Contact -surgeries on contact manifolds of arbitrary dimension

 \subsection{Generalized Dehn twists}

-As the reader may suspect from Remark \ref{Rmk:Reformulate}, the essential ingredient in our definition of contact $(1/k)$-surgery is the \emph{generalized Dehn twist}, first discovered in the context of symplectic geometry by Arnol'd in \cite{Arnold} and further popularized in the work of Seidel \cite{Seidel1, Seidel2}.
+The essential ingredient in our definition of contact $(1/k)$-surgery is the \emph{generalized Dehn twist}, first discovered in the context of symplectic geometry by Arnol'd in \cite{Arnold} and further popularized in the work of Seidel \cite{Seidel1, Seidel2}.

 Identify the cotangent bundle of the $n$-sphere with the set